Judith P. Meyer

 Women and the French Reformed Church in the Early 17th Century: Interactions between women and the consistory in the town of Courthézon

 Judith Meyer is from Detroit, Michigan.
 She received her B.A. in history with magna cum laude and Phi Beta Kappa honors from Lawrence University and her M.A. and Ph.D. in history from the University of Iowa.
 She received a Fulbright Fellowship to France to pursue her doctoral research.
 She began her teaching career at Smith College and taught at UConn-Stamford and Fairfield University before arriving at UConn-Waterbury in 1989.
+She retired in 2018.
 She resides in Fairfield, CT.

 Reformation in La Rochelle: Tradition and Change in Early Modern France, 1500-1568.
 Geneva: Librairie Droz, 1996.